running

 Run when you can, walk if you have to, crawl if you must; just never give up.~ Dean Karnazes

-Running gives so many benefits to anyone interested in maintaining their good health.
+Running offers many benefits for anyone interested in maintaining good health.
 It could be the perfect option for someone in recovery.

-For most of my adult life, until recently, I’ve enjoyed running.
-Now, I take long walks for exercise because of some issues with my knees.
+Until recently, I’ve enjoyed running for most of my adult life.
+Now, I take long walks for exercise because of knee issues.

 I have loved running and recommend it to anyone looking for a healthier lifestyle.

-I started running in my 20s when I worked for Levi Strauss.
+I started running in my 20s while working for Levi Strauss.
 We would run down the Embarcadero in San Francisco during our lunch hour.
-What I loved about running, was the simplicity.
-Grab some workout clothes, and a good pair of running shoes and you are off.
+What I loved about running was the simplicity.
+Grab some workout clothes and a good pair of running shoes, and you’re off.

 I have run the Bay to Breakers several times, and the Wharf to Wharf in Santa Cruz, which is a fun race.
 Several days after my dad died, I ran in his honor in a race through Newport Beach.